5.88 Acre Oceanfront with Home & Guest Cottage, Desolation Sound, BC, Canada

 The main home was built in 1989 and gifts breathtaking views of Thors Cove and Lancelot Inlet.
 The property is part of an original homestead and includes hazelnut and apple orchards, shrubs, perennial flower beds, productive vegetable gardens, landscaping and a large lawn area.

-The 1,650 ft2, 1.5 storey home includes 2 bedrooms upstairs, an inspected woodstove and a propane water heater and refrigerator.
+The 1,650 ft2, 1.5 storey home includes 2 bedrooms upstairs, a woodstove and a propane water heater and refrigerator.
 The spacious ocean view kitchen includes a propane cook stove.
 The living room also gifts amazing ocean views and has two vintage stained glass windows.
 There is a large walk-in pantry adjoining the kitchen and a studio off of the living room at the back of the building.

 The 3 bedroom, 850 square foot cottage was built in 1999 and craftsman finished with reclaimed fir wainscoting, exposed fir beams and fir flooring.
 A cupola in the roof lets in light to an open-plan well-equipped kitchen.
 Bedrooms are on either side of the kitchen for more privacy.
 There is a wood burning stove in the living room for those chilly spring and fall evenings.
 The cottage has a great waterfront view from the 20-foot cedar deck and from the living room.